emacs-evil/evil-magit/README.md

 This library configures Magit and Evil to play well with each other.
 For some background see [Issue #1](https://github.com/justbur/evil-magit/issues/1).

+*Note*: I intend to track the latest commits to the master branch of the [magit repo](https://github.com/magit/magit), meaning the keybindings here are potentially ahead of the last stable release of magit.
+Once the code in evil-magit stabilizes, I will switch to primarily tracking the stable release of magit and do my best to track the latest commits to master.

 Installation and Use
 ====================